ManuelCrovetto/BeerFinder/README.md

 # BeerFinder App Release Notes

 ### Introduction:
-It is meant to be a beer finder which lets you introduce a beer name and look up for all matches related to that name, showing results in a list, Clicking on any beer will lead you to its details, such as image, name, alcohol by volume, and description.
-Works with Punk API.
+It is meant to be a beer finder which lets you introduce a beer name and look up for all matches related to that name, showing results in a list, clicking on any beer will lead you to its details, such as image, name, alcohol by volume, and description.
+Works with Punk API :).

 ### Libraries I used for BeerFinder App: